jaden/totp-generator/Readme.md

 It uses the excellent [otpauth](https://github.com/zant95/otpauth) package, downloaded from [raw.githubusercontent.com/zant95/otpauth/master/dist/otpauth.min.js](https://raw.githubusercontent.com/zant95/otpauth/master/dist/otpauth.min.js).

+## Private key in URL

+You can also provide the key in the URL, for example: `https://totp.danhersam.com/#/YOUR_SECRET_KEY`

 ## Authy support

 To use Authy tokens outside of the Authy app, you need to extract the secret key and convert it to base-32.
 The resulting token can then be used with this tool.